AnaMariaVoineag/Netflix-Clone/README.md

 # Netflix Clone

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.0. <br />
 This is a web-based Netflix Clone application that is your ultimate entertainment hub, offering a vast library of movies and TV shows at your fingertips.
 Here you will discover new favorites, dive into timeless classics, and manage your personalized watchlist with ease.
-With intuitive recommendations and a user-friendly interface, StreamFlix transforms your viewing experience into a cinematic journey from the comfort of your home.

 ## Development server